christophpickl/gadsu/notes/HOWTO_RELEASE.md

 # Preconditions

+* check everything has been pushed to GIT!!!
 * check all GitHub issues are closed
 * execute manual smoke tests
-* check everything has been pushed to GIT
 * check the build dir does not exist

 # Release Script